K32n31-P4n1c/Git-Commands/README.md

 ### Make Changes
 Review edits and craf a commit transaction

+- $ git status  ( Lists all new or modified files to be commited )

+- $ git diff   ( Shows file differences not yet staged )

+- $ git add [file]  ( Snapshots the file in preparation for versioning )

 git remote add REMOTEREPONAME GITHUB_REPO_ADDRES		( Add a remote repository )